Montford Area Historic District: Riverside Cemetery

 The district also includes the 87 acre Riverside Cemetery, established in 1885.
 Thirteen thousand people are buried in the cemetery.
-The cemetery is the final resting place of a wide cross-section of prominent Carolinians: authors Thomas Wolfe and William Sydney Porter (better known by his pseudonym O. Henry); former North Carolina governor and Senator Zebulon Baird Vance and his two wives, Harriett Newell Espy Vance and Florence Steele Martin Vance; Farmer and slave owner Mira Margaret Baird Vance, Senator Jeter Connelly Pritchard; Governor Locke Craig and his wife Annie Burgin Craig; Confederate generals Robert B. Vance, James Green Martin and Thomas Lanier Clingman; Lillian Exum Clement, first woman elected to the North Carolina state legislature; Loula Roberts Platt, suffragist and first woman to run for a seat in the North Carolina Senate; and George Masa, a photographer known for documenting the Blue Ridge Mountains.
+The cemetery is the final resting place of a wide cross-section of prominent Carolinians: authors Thomas Wolfe and William Sydney Porter (better known by his pseudonym O. Henry); former North Carolina governor and Senator Zebulon Baird Vance and his two wives, Harriett Newell Espy Vance and Florence Steele Martin Vance; Philanthropist Ella Henrietta Davidson Morrison; Farmer and slave owner Mira Margaret Baird Vance, Senator Jeter Connelly Pritchard; Governor Locke Craig and his wife Annie Burgin Craig; Confederate generals Robert B. Vance, James Green Martin and Thomas Lanier Clingman; Lillian Exum Clement, first woman elected to the North Carolina state legislature; Loula Roberts Platt, suffragist and first woman to run for a seat in the North Carolina Senate; and George Masa, a photographer known for documenting the Blue Ridge Mountains.
 The Asheville Cemetery Company established the cemetery not only for that purpose but also to serve as a park.
 The city took it over in 1952.

-Riverside Cemetery Gallery
+Riverside Cemetery gallery

 A few of the many images of the Cemetery on Wikimedia: